 Add in support time, possible administrative issues (e.g. invoice reminders that are not sent out and latency is unduly charged), etc. Thus, a missed dentist appointment costs around 150€ in lost revenue and labour alone.
 That’s about 15 000 SMS messages.

 Clearly, the indirect cost here is the lower conversion rate or a missed conversion opportunity.
-For a campaign of 1000 messages with a conversion rate of 5% and a yield of 50€ per conversion, a 2% increase in messages delivered amounts to 50€ in extra revenue.
+For an SMS marketing campaign of 1000 messages with a conversion rate of 5% and a yield of 50€ per conversion, a 2% increase in messages delivered amounts to 50€ in extra revenue.
 That’s the cost of 5000 messages.

 So, an increase in delivery rates by 2% pays for the campaign and 4 additional ones.
 Some companies must consider the brand image as well, as customers become accustomed to receiving discounts and coupons over SMS.
 Lastly, don’t forget the direct cost of re-sending mass amounts of missed messages, because the marketing department still expects conversion.